Monday, June 4, 2012

 Director Ralph Thomas went on to have a long and varied career, encompassing everything from Dickens to light comedies to some of the best spy spoofs of the 60s.
 He was no auteur but he was always very reliable and in this film proves adept at suspense.

-This is an extremely well-made and very lively film offering suspense, romance, and some humour (mostly provided by Kenneth More).
-Highly recommended.
+The Clouded Yellow is an extremely well-made and very lively thriller offering suspense, romance, and some humour (mostly provided by Kenneth More).
+Very highly recommended.